wovo/hwcpp/docs/hwcpp-getting-started.md

 Do these steps:
  - install the Arduino IDE
  - for AVR targets (Arduino Uno, Nano, Micro, etc.)
-    - go to the directory arduino/hardware/tools,
+    - go to the directory arduino/hardware/tools
-      rename the avr directory to avr-old
-    - create a new avr directory, and copy the var-old/tools directory in it
+    - make a copy the avr directory (in case you want to roll back) but not in the current directory
     - get GCC for avr8 from http://blog.zakkemble.co.uk/avr-gcc-builds/ ,
-      copy the zip content to arduino/hardware/tools/avr.
+    - copy the content of the avr-gcc-* directory in the zip *over* the arduino/hardware/tools/avr directory (this will cause a lot of files to be overwritten)
     - go to the directory
       arduino/hardware/arduino/avr and use a text
       editor to create the file platform.local.txt with the single line